 Artist Showcase Website

-The NATIVE ARTISTS SHOWCASE SITE features emerging Native American Artists and Artisans as well as Artists and Artisans with established reputations but who have not yet found firm footing in the marketplace.
-All arts and crafts mediums are represented, including jewelry, rugs, baskets, sculptures, sandpaintings, paintings, mixed media, and so on.
+The NATIVE ARTISTS SHOWCASE SITE features emerging Native American Artists who have not yet established themselves in the marketplace.
+All art and craft media are represented, including jewelry, rugs, baskets, sculptures, sandpaintings, paintings, mixed media, and so on.
 To be featured on this website, please click here.

 Financial Assistance to Pay Arts Vendor Booth Fees